 For full logs, run 'nix log /nix/store/j8wr6j1pvyf986sf74hqw8k31lvlzac5-toYAML.drv'.

-is awfully verbose, but it is still
+Yes, the output of action-validator is awfully verbose, but it is still

 better than making "8 commits/push in one